gausby/torrent/apps/swarm/README.md

 # Swarm

-A torrent swarm implementation in Elixir.
+A work in progress torrent swarm implementation in Elixir.